3 days in Valencia may not sound like a lot of time to explore this interesting Spanish City.

 Most places are easily reachable by foot, which is how I predominately got around.
 This gives you the advantage of stumbling across lesser-visited spots in the city, such as the Marina area.

-If you don’t want to walk around the city like me, you can use Valencia’s excellent public transportation instead!
+If you don’t want to walk around the entire city like me, you can use Valencia’s excellent public transportation instead!

 Another option is to rent a bike and explore the city this way.
 Valencia is a flat city, which makes it ideal for exploring by bike.
 Some hostels offer bike rentals, but if yours doesn’t, you can use one of the numerous companies based in the city.